On Board Review

 Helm Station

 The lower helm features a single seat, with the lounge area designed to accommodate guests alongside the skipper.
-The dash design is organized and uncluttered, providing space for two MFDs ranging from 12-16in, with controls within easy reach.
+The dash design is organised and uncluttered, providing space for two MFDs ranging from 12-16in, with controls within easy reach.
 Two standout features of the helm are particularly significant practical additions: excellent forward visibility and a proper side deck door, which are invaluable for owner operation and a rare asset on a flybridge yacht under 15m (50ft).

 Absolute 47Fly on test, Absolute 47Fly Review